tetram2674562/Carpet_SRV/README.md

 - No external library other than openssl (maybe libnoise ?
 I'll try to take a look, but I want to keep it with less dependancies as possible)
 - C++98 is the standard.
 This won't change.
-- You can use AI, but only to fix bugs or reviewing your code, not to write the code

 *I hate data races and memory leak >:(*